Finnish Defence Forces: Conscription

-The Finnish defence forces is based on universal male conscription.
-All men above 18 years of age are liable to serve either 6, 9 or 12 months.
+The Finnish Defence Forces are based on universal male conscription.
+All men above 18 years of age are liable to serve either six, nine, or 12 months.
 Some 27,000 conscripts are trained annually.
-80% of Finnish men complete their service.
+65% of Finnish men complete their service.
 The conscripts at first receive basic training, after which they are assigned to various units for special training.
-Privates who are trained for tasks not requiring special skills serve for 6 months.
-In technically demanding tasks the time of service is 9, or in some cases 12 months.
+Privates who are trained for tasks not requiring special skills serve for six months.
+In technically demanding tasks the time of service is nine, or in some cases 12 months.
 Those selected for NCO (non-commissioned officer) or officer training serve 12 months.
 At the completion of the service, the conscripts receive a reserve military rank of private, lance corporal, corporal, sergeant or second lieutenant, depending on their training and accomplishments.
 After their military service, the conscripts are placed in reserve until the end of their 50th or 60th living year, depending on their military rank.
 During their time in reserve, the reservists are liable to participate in military refresher exercises for a total of 40, 75 or 100 days, depending on their military rank.
 In addition, all reservists are liable for activation in a situation where the military threat against Finland has seriously increased, in full or partial mobilization or in a large-scale disaster or a virulent epidemic.
-The males who do not belong to the reserve may only be activated in case of full mobilization, and those rank-and-file personnel who have fulfilled 50 years of age only with a specific parliamentary decision.
+The males who do not belong to the reserve may only be activated in case of full mobilization, and those rank-and-file personnel who have reached 50 years of age only with a specific parliamentary decision.

 Military service can be started after turning 18.
 The service can be delayed due to studies, work or other personal reasons until the 28th birthday, but these reasons do not result in exemptions.
-In addition to lodging, food, clothes and health care the conscripts receive between 5 and 11.70 euros per day, depending on the time they have served.
+In addition to lodging, food, clothes and health care the conscripts receive between 6.10 and 14.15 euros per day, depending on the time they have served.
 The state also pays for any rental and electricity bills the conscripts incur during their service.
 If the conscripts have families, they are entitled to benefits as well.
 It is illegal to fire an employee due to military service or due to a refresher exercise or activation.
 Voluntary females in military service receive a small additional benefit, because they are expected to provide their own underwear and other personal items.